-To assist insurance companies and surplus lines brokers in determining the location of an insurance risk, the Department has published an LGPT Risk Location Chart on its website.
+To assist insurance companies and surplus lines brokers in determining the location of an insurance risk, Department has published an LGPT Risk Location Chart on the its website (http://insurance.ky.gov/Documents/LGPTRiskLocationChart070212.pdf).
 Pursuant to KRS 91A.080, taxes are imposed on insurance risks located within the corporate limits of the local government.
 An insurance risk may not necessarily be located at the mailing address of the insured.
 It is imperative the insurance company/surplus lines broker identify the specific county and/or city in which the risk is located in order to properly assess the local government premium taxes.
-Further, ZIP codes shall not be used to determine local government premium tax liability.
+ZIP codes shall not be used to determine local government premium tax liability.